 The park is located right next to the city of Gary, Indiana, and in contrast to other, more remote national parks, Indiana Dunes feels a bit more urban.
 You can even see the Chicago skyline in the distance from many of the beaches.

-More than 3-million visitors flock to Indiana Dunes each year, and that number is only expected to grow.
-There are numerous railroad crossings and some industrial views, plus the beaches tend to be trashy after storms.
+More than 3 million visitors flock to Indiana Dunes each year, and that number is only expected to grow.
+There are numerous railroad crossings and some industrial views, plus the beaches tend to accumulate debris after storms.

 How Much Does it Cost to Visit Indiana Dunes National Park?

 Entrance into Indiana Dunes National Park is $25 a carload for seven consecutive days, and if you live nearby, you can buy an annual pass for $45.
 If you know you will be visiting other national parks in the same calendar year, you may want to invest in an America the Beautiful Pass for $80.